History of the Argentina national football team: 1993 Artemio Franchi Trophy

-On 24 February 1993, Maradona returned to the team when Argentina played the Artemio Franchi Trophy against Denmark in Mar del Plata.
-Argentina won 5–4 in a penalty shoot-out after a 1–1 draw.
+1993 Copa América

 That same year, the national team also played the Copa América hosted by Ecuador, winning its second consecutive South American title.
 Maradona had returned to active football after being suspended due to the incident with drugs but Basile did not call him for the Cup, so Simeone wore the emblematic number 10 again.

 Argentina only drew the matches against Mexico and Colombia (both 1–1) and defeated Bolivia 1–0 to pass to the next stage.
 Argentina first eliminated Brazil for the second-straight time, (6–5 via penalty shootout after a 1–1 draw), then Colombia the same way (6–5 p.s.), arriving to the final game against Mexico, which the national team won 2–1, with two goals from Batistuta.
 Argentina achieved its 14th title, winning only two matches in normal time, the rest either in extra time or penalties.
-This was the last Copa América Argentina had won until 2021, when they defeated Brazil 0-1.
+This was the last Copa América Argentina had won until 2021, when they defeated Brazil 0–1.

 Some of the players that took part in the squad were Goycochea, Ruggeri, Batistuta, Franco, Simeone, Fernando Redondo and Luis Islas.